LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 - A local copy of curl

-- Text editor

 ## Okta

-Okta has a free offering for development purposes.
-We'll take advantage of this and use Okta for our identity provider.

-In Okta,we will need to :-
+In Okta, we need to :-

 - Create and configure a new Application
 - Create and configure a new Security Authorisation Server